andre-lomaka/weatherreport/README.md

 ### Step 3

-Create user and grant access to the created database:
+Create user and grant access on the created database:
 ```
 CREATE USER 'weather_user' IDENTIFIED BY 'wpass';
 GRANT ALL on weather_archive.* TO 'weather_user';